GCOM7140/group-project/README.md

 proposal memo yet it does offer a valuable opportunity to get feedback from your professors on both the scope of your proposed project as well as the analytical strategy for addressing the challenge.
-This memo must be submitted via email to both Prof. Boichuk and Prof. Mauer no later than March 27 at 3:00 pm.
+This memo must be submitted via email to both Prof. Boichuk and Prof. Maurer no later than March 27 at 3:00 pm.

 2. A report of no more than 25 pages, 12-point font, double-spaced (excluding references, exhibits, and appendices).
 We will use the [report guidelines](#report-guidelines) below to assess your report and give you developmental feedback.
-Submit your report along with any scripts used to perform your analyses via email no later than April 22 at
+Submit your report along with any scripts used to perform your analyses via email no later than April 22 at 3:00 pm.
-3:00 pm.

 3. A presentation of no more than 15 minutes, plus up to 10 minutes of Q&A. An agenda will guide when groups present.
 Make sure your final presentation title